coltonhurst/c-examples/README.md

 # c-examples
-A repo containing different examples written in the C programming language
+A repo containing different examples written in the C programming language.
+Inspired by [Go by Example](https://gobyexample.com/), as well as many other helpful websites and tutorials.

 ### Compiling